someengineering/fixinventory/resotocore/README.md

 ## Overview
-The resoto graph platfrom `resotocore` is the persistance and query backend of resoto.
+The Resoto graph platfrom `resotocore` is the persistance and query backend of resoto.
 It maintains the graph of resources and provides APIs to update and access them.
 Within `resotocore` there are workflows consisting of steps that result in actions like `collect`, `cleanup` or `generate_metrics`.
 These actions are being received by components like [`resotoworker`](../resotoworker/) and [`resotometrics`](../resotometrics/).